 We are open to talking to any company in the industry that we cover.
 For example, for a while, we spoke regularly with Hikvision and they readily gave us feedback on their products and positioning.
 They were very happy to get what is essentially free exposure from us.
 Then shortly after we started to report on their Chinese government ownership, they banned communication with us.
-That is not the first time a manufacturer has done so, it will not be the last.
+And then later on, they return to communicating with us, depending on the topic.
 It certainly does not prevent us from reporting on a company but it does make it harder for the company to share their viewpoint, which certainly hurts them.

-If companies want to restart communications (e.g., we talk with Arecont and Avigilon now and Hikvision is trying to communicate with us), we are happy to do so but we will certainly continue to do product tests, conduct surveys, issue analysis, etc. with or without official communication.
+If companies want to restart communications, we are happy to do so but we will certainly continue to do product tests, conduct surveys, issue analysis, etc. with or without official communication.

-As long as PR / marketing / execs are willing to speak honestly with us and not to try to push to run their canned marketing content, we are happy to speak with them.
+As long as PR / marketing / execs are willing to speak honestly with us and not to try to push to run their canned marketing, we are happy to speak with them.

 If you want to talk about anything else, feel free to leave a comment or email us and we will respond.